-Branan, Kenyon and Michael Yoshitaka Erlewine, 2022.
+Branan, Kenyon and Michael Yoshitaka Erlewine, to appear.

-Anti-pied-piping is a widespread but understudied phenomenon where a language targets a proper subpart of the logical focus for focus morphosyntax, e.g. focus particle placement or focus movement.
-We show that anti-pied-piping is attested in over 60 languages from 40 distinct language groups.
+Anti-pied-piping is a widespread but understudied phenomenon where a language targets a proper subpart of the logical focus for focus morphosyntax: for example, focus particle placement or focus movement.
+We show that anti-pied-piping is attested in over 60 languages from over 40 distinct language groups.
 We present a theory of focus particle syntax/semantics that involves severing the pronounced position of a focus particle and the logical position of its corresponding semantic contribution, which successfully accounts for both anti-pied-piping and pied-piping behavior.
 Constraints on attested anti-pied-piping behavior and its interaction with movement show that particle placement takes place at particular, punctuated points in the derivation, in a cyclic model of syntactic structure-building.
 We also discuss the relation of particle placement to other processes such as stress assignment.